Mikhaael/Mikhaeel/README.md

 My Personal Repository

-Hi there, y name is Mikhaeel.
+Hi there, my name is Mikhaeel.
 I am a passionate Software Developer from Nigeria

 ABOUT ME